seciot/Encryption-Module/README.md

+## Disclaimer
+Beware: this device is provided as-is and it's security has not been tested.
+It's not recommended to use this device to encrypt crucial-security files.
+Even if the USB impedance was matched closely to 90 Ohms to reduce radiation it is recommended to put it in metal (eg. aluminium) enclosure.
+Beware2: USB packets can be sniffed and thus attacker can steal the password sent to device.
+The device IV is considered more crucial to device security rather than password.

 ## What is Encryption Module?
 Encryption Module is an USB peripheral for PC that allows you to encrypt data and files using its API.
 It can encrypt with chunk mode - where it serializes specified amount of data or a stream mode where it serializes until its disconnected and rebooted.